 On arrival at Delhi airport assistance & transfer to hotel (check-in/out time 12 pm).
 Later city tour of Chennai.
 Visit Fort St. George & St Mary’s Church inside the fort built by the British East India Company in 1640 AD.
-Kapaleeshwarar Temple a holy shrine of Lord Shiva originally built by the mighty Pallavas and rebuilt in the 16th century by the Vijayanagar kings.
-Vadapalani Murugan Temple one of the most frequented places of worship for Hindus in Chennai.
+Kapaleeshwarar Temple is a holy shrine of Lord Shiva originally built by the mighty Pallavas and rebuilt in the 16th century by the Vijayanagar kings.
+Vadapalani Murugan Temple is one of the most frequented places of worship for Hindus in Chennai.
 Government Museum built in the Indo – Saracenic style houses a rich collection of works of Raja Ravi Varma.
 Dakshinachitra Museum, one of the living – history museums.
-Santhome Cathedral a historical and ancient pilgrim center, which was built during the 14th to the 15th century AD by the then reigning Portuguese.
-Drive Pass Marina Beach a 13kms long natural urban beach along the Bay of Bengal.
-Overnight at hotel.
+Santhome Cathedral is a historical and ancient pilgrim center, which was built during the 14th to the 15th century AD by the then reigning Portuguese.
+Drive Pass Marina Beach is a 13kms long natural urban beach along the Bay of Bengal.
+Overnight at the hotel.

 Day 2: Chennai – Mahabalipuram (120kms) (B)

 Drive to Mahabalipuram via visiting Kanchipuram an ancient city famous as the city of thousands of temples.
 Arrive visit Monolithic Temples Five Rathas excellent examples of the evolution of Dravidian style architecture.
-Krishnas Butterball a gigantic granite boulder resting on a short incline.
-7th century Cave Temples cut and decorated with panels in the Mamalla style.
-Shore Temple built with blocks of granite in the 7th century during the rule of King Narsimha-Varman II Rajasimha the temple complex consisting of two Siva temples and a carving of Anantasayana Vishnu.
-The Arjuna’s Penance an enormous rock-cut relief, one of the largest in the whole world.
-Overnight at hotel.
+Krishnas Butterball is a gigantic granite boulder resting on a short incline.
+7th century Cave Temples were cut and decorated with panels in the Mamalla style.
+Shore Temple was built with blocks of granite in the 7th century during the rule of King Narsimha-Varman II Rajasimha the temple complex consisting of two Siva temples and a carving of Anantasayana Vishnu.
+The Arjuna’s Penance is an enormous rock-cut relief, one of the largest in the whole world.
+Overnight at the hotel.

 Day 3: Mahabalipuram – Pondicherry (120kms) (B)

 Drive to Pondicherry check-in at the hotel.
 Visit Auroville an experimental community founded in 1968 by the spiritual leader Mirra Alfassa as a town where people from all over the world could live in harmony.
 Its focal point is the Matrimandir, a futuristic, spherical temple covered in gold discs.
 Pondicherry Museum houses a fantastic collection of bronze sculptures of god and goddess, a wide gathering of temple lamps, handicrafts, and art.
 Drive or walk through stunning French Quarters, charming mustard streets, colonial villas, and vibrant Tamil settlements.
 Besides a very picturesque view of the lovely alleys and narrow lanes, you can also marvel at the gorgeous architecture of the French colonial settlements which include the French consulate, Raj Nivas, Government Square, Churches & French schools.
 An evening to relax on the beach.
-Overnight at hotel.
+Overnight at the hotel.